The Bowen$\unicode{x2013}$Series coding and zeros of zeta functions: Two types of dynamical system

-One would naturally expect any useful technique to have many different applications, but for simplicity we could divide the types of problem we typically consider into two general classes: \paragraph{Types of problems} \quad \begin{enumerate} \item[(a)] {\it Topological} (e.g. properties of closed orbits).
+One would naturally expect any useful technique to have many different applications, but for simplicity we could divide the types of problems we typically consider into two general classes: \\ {\bf Types of problems} \quad \begin{enumerate} \item[(a)] {\it Topological}, such as properties of closed orbits).
 As a specific example we could consider results on the distribution of closed orbits which reflect information on their free homotopy classes (i.e., conjugacy classes in the fundamental group).
 The Bowen--Series coding makes it easy to relate the closed orbits for the flow to periodic orbits $\{x, Tx, \cdots, T^{n-1}x \}$ (with $T^nx=x$) for the associated transformation.
-Furthermore, the usefulness of this particular coding is that the word length of the corresponding geodesic will be $n$, except in a finite number of exceptional cases. \item[(b)] {\it Measure theoretic} (e.g. properties of the measures $\mu$ and $\nu$).
+Furthermore, the usefulness of this particular coding is that the word length of the corresponding geodesic will be $n$, except in a finite number of exceptional cases. \item[(b)] {\it Measure theoretic}, such as properties of the invariant measures for the map and for the flow.
 The two measures are intimately related by the classical work of Bowen--Ruelle.
 For example, showing ergodicity for the flow automatically implies ergodicity for the discrete map.
-In the reverse direction, ergodicity for the discrete map (plus some modest hypothesis on the roof function) implies ergodicity for the flow.
+In the reverse direction, ergodicity for the discrete map, together with some modest hypothesis on the roof function, implies ergodicity for the flow.
 Stronger properties such as strong mixing, mixing rates, central limit theorems, etc. can be considered in each context, with varying degrees of complexity for the correspondence between them. \end{enumerate}

 Since we are interested in ergodic theory and dynamical systems it is natural to use the model of the geodesic flow using expanding interval maps to try to understand its dynamics.
 However, in the interests of being open minded, we should also ask: